Altering Rules on Appointment to Public Posts

 Tej Prakash Pathak v Rajasthan High Court

-The Supreme Court will decide whether the ‘rules of the game’ in a selection process for a public post can be changed after the selection process has been initiated.
+The Supreme Court held that the ‘rules of the game’ in a selection process for a public post cannot be changed after the selection process has been initiated.

 Parties